Table of Contents

 Acne Scars

-Acne scars are one of the most common types of scars that people seek treatment.
+Microneedling acne scars is one of the most common types of scars that people seek treatment for.
 These scars can be either depressed (atrophic) or raised (hypertrophic).
 Microneedling has been shown to be particularly effective for atrophic scars, such as ice pick, boxcar, and rolling scars.
 By stimulating collagen production, microneedling can help fill these depressions and improve the skin’s overall texture.

 Surgical Scars